metamn/react/content/blog/on-design-sytems/index.md

 ---

-Design systems bring a complex and novel approach to UI/UX design and development &mdash; to solve its inherent consistency and scalability problems.
+Design systems bring a novel approach to UI/UX design and development &mdash; to solve its inherent consistency and scalability problems.

-However, as of today, only dedicated companies with resources can afford their own custom design system.
+However, as of today, only dedicated companies &mdash; with resources &mdash; can afford their own custom design system.
 This must change.

-The series walks-through the problem in-depth, from the viewpoint of all stakeholders, and proposes simple solutions, of recent origin, for companies with less resources &mdash; to be able to roll their own.
+The series walks-through the problem in-depth, from the viewpoint of all stakeholders.

+And proposes a simple solution, of recent origin, for companies with less resources to roll their own.

 ## 1. Workflow, practices and deliverables

-[The first is an](http://metamn.io/react/on-design-sytems-1/) introductory article &mdash; based on extensive analysis &mdash; for all stakeholders, focusing on common workflow, practices and deliverables.
+[The first article](http://metamn.io/react/on-design-sytems-1/) takes a look at existing systems and defines the workflow, practices and deliverables for all stakeholders.

 ## 2. Design tools and processes